 2. Be sure the knife you choose is hand forged from a block of steel and not machine stamped out of stainless steel:

 Hand forged knives are softer which means they need to be honed after every use and sharpened once or twice a year.
-You can buy the honing tool and sharpener along with your knife or take your knife in for professional sharpening as needed.
+You can buy the honing tool and sharpener along with your knife, and/or take your knife in for professional sharpening as needed.
 Knives stamped out of stainless steel stay sharper longer but are much more difficult to sharpen once they dull.
 And they just plain don’t feel good when using.
+Softer steel needs to be sharpened more often. but are definitely the better choice!

 3. Always use a wooden cutting board: